BenHuyge/RACE/README.md

 This folder contains the projection geometry to do the blurred reconstruction, the set of projection geometries (that need to be averaged) for the ARTIC reconstruction and the subsampled projection geometries for the RACE reconstruction.

 Additionally, the folder "ARTIC_original" contains the orignal MATLAB code used for ARTIC in [1].

+Finally, the script "synchrotron_RACE.py" contains the code to apply ARTIC and RACE on data measured with a parallel beam geometry, such as synchrotron data.
+Here, the center of rotation (COR) is not yet fully implemented in a proper way (todo).

+Please cite [2], when using or adapting this code in  your own research.

 # REFERENCES